 Though he no longer accepts custom commissions, in his years as a smith, George Witzke has created a diverse array of beautiful and complex iron work for both residential and commercial properties.
 Most notably, he worked with a team of blacksmiths to create the railing at the Grand Canyon's Mather Point Amphitheater.
 He now sells his smaller hand-forged home decor items in shops throughout Southern Utah and online at www.TheIronworkStore.com

 Meet George's wife, April.
 They have always partnered together in business with him doing the hot work and her operating the business.
 April has a side business building leather aprons.
 Yes, she built the very ones you will be wearing in class.
 See more at Forge-Aprons.com.
-On top of that, they own and operate a Bed and Breakfast vacation rental in Kanab that is filled with George's metalwork.
-Your welcome to stay with them - Zionab.com Together, they have four grown children, six grand-children and three great-grandchildren!
+On top of that, they own and operate vacation rental homes in Kanab that are filled with George's metalwork.
+You're welcome to stay.
+Visit Zionab.com for more information.
+Together, George and April have four grown children, six grand-children and four great-grandchildren!

 Blacksmithing, by its very nature, is a dangerous activity.
 Burns, cuts and serious bodily harm can occur.
 Each class begins with safety education.